xiaotianliusky/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+I wrote ask_for_zipcode.sh .
+It will speak "Hello Skye, please tell me your zipcode".

+[!image]

+The video is here: https://drive.google.com/file/d/1SoFRzjadH6XCw2y4eUSqctrCV-UgC8No/view?usp=sharing

 Bonus Activity:

 If you are really excited about Speech to Text, you can try out [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) and [voice2json](http://voice2json.org/install.html)